AFC Asian Cup 2019: Stephen Constantine - India have a crop of young players with bright future | Goal.com

 "I thank the All India Football Federation (AIFF), Kushal Das, Praful Patel and Abhishek Yadav for the support that they have given me.
 I think my cycle is finished.
 I did what I was asked.
 It is time for me to move on," stated the British manager.

-The former Randa national team manager insisted that he feels India has improved during his tenure as coach and the records are a testimony to it.
+The former Rwanda national team manager insisted that he feels India has improved during his tenure as coach and the records are a testimony to it.

 "As far as legacy is concerned, you can check up and tell me how many records we have broken in the past four years.
 47 international debuts have been given.
 These boys gave everything in every game.
 They have made history on several occasions in my four years.